Cwmdonkin Park

 Cwmdonkin Park is an urban park situated in the Uplands area of Swansea, Wales.
-The park has a bandstand, children's play area, water gardens, tennis courts, and a bowling green.
-The park is listed on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
+It has a children's play area, water gardens, tennis courts, and a bowling green.
+The park is known for its associations with Dylan Thomas, and is listed on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 History

+Cwmdonkin Park is a well-preserved urban park from the Victorian era.
+It sits on 13-acres of land which, at the time of the park's opening, was on the western edge of the town of Swansea.
+However, the park is now situated within the residential area of Uplands to the west of the city centre.

 The use of the land for public recreation originated with the creation of Cwmdonkin reservoir around 1850 by William Henry Smith and the Swansea Waterworks Company.
-The records of the Borough of Swansea and the Cambrian newspaper detail the somewhat controversial use of public funds to take over and run "the destructive pit at Cwmdonkin, euphemistically called a reservoir".
+The records of the Borough of Swansea and The Cambrian newspaper detail the somewhat controversial use of public funds to take over and run "the destructive pit at Cwmdonkin, euphemistically called a reservoir".

-The first suggestion to landscape the grounds around the reservoir was raised in 1853 but it was not until 1874 that Swansea Council purchased two fields from Mr James Walters for £4,650 to create the park which was opened on 24 July 1874.
+The first suggestion to landscape the grounds around the reservoir was raised in 1853, but it was not until 1874 that Swansea Council purchased two fields from Mr James Walters for £4,650 to create the park, which was opened on 24 July 1874.
 There was some criticism that the park was in an essentially wealthy, middle-class area of town: this led to the emergence of the "Open Spaces Movement" led by William Thomas of Lan, which campaigned for more parks for deprived working class areas.

-Cwmdonkin Reservoir was filled in with rubble in the 1950s and landscaped to become a children's play area.
+Cwmdonkin's reservoir was filled in with rubble in the 1950s and landscaped to become a children's play area.
+The park's octagonal bandstand has also been removed.
+However, although their surfaces have been replaced by tarmac, the narrow winding paths at the west end of the park that were shown on an Ordnance Survey map in 1878 are largely unchanged.